Musical Theatre Program Overview

 Any level of Music Theory can be substituted for MUTR 1000.

 Mainstage Musical Productions

 While earning your bachelor’s in musical theatre, you’ll learn to prepare for professional auditions while gaining on-stage experience bringing you closer to your career goals.
-This happens through student participation in our six show mainstage season, which includes at least two musicals each year, as well as multiple concerts that are capstone events for classroom studies.
+This happens through student participation in our six show mainstage season, which includes two musicals each year, a guest directed twenty-nine hour musical, as well as multiple concerts that are capstone events for classroom studies.

 Senior Musical Theatre Recitals

 Seniors graduating from the BFA in Musical Theatre give a capstone recital.
 The recital is a celebration of all of the skills students have learned in the BFA program, and a chance to perform current audition repertoire for a cheering crowd before launching into live auditions in the industry.